Apr 04, 2015 | John Sampson

 - Encourages community.
 The church takes relationships, accountability and one-anothering seriously.
 There are opportunities for you to be involved in smaller groups and to develop Christ-centred relationships with people of all ages.
 A healthy Christ-like community loves, values and encourages members of all ages to love and serve one another.

 You’ll notice that I didn’t mention anything about preaching styles, music, venues, size or denomination.
 I think you know why; these things are not foundational.
+Check out this blog if you’re looking for further suggestions on finding a local church this year.

 Your next steps: